College Financial Aid

 - Be enrolled as a high school student, progressing normally toward graduation or completion of high school, and planning to enroll full time in college no later than the fall following completion of high school; and

 - Be a citizen of the United States; or be a U.S. lawful permanent resident (or have applied for permanent residence, the application for which has not been denied) and intend to become a U.S. citizen at the earliest opportunity allowed by law.
 Not yet a U.S. citizen?
-Click here for documentation required from scholarship candidates who have not yet become U.S. citizens.
+View documentation required from scholarship candidates who have not yet become U.S. citizens.

-Quest Bridge College Prep Scholarships - Click here for more information about The College Prep Scholarship awards which give high-achieving, low-income juniors the tools they need to prepare successful applications to top colleges, and help them understand that the generous financial aid at these colleges makes attending affordable–if not free.
+- Quest Bridge College Prep Scholarships - The College Prep Scholarship awards which give high-achieving, low-income juniors the tools they need to prepare successful applications to top colleges, and help them understand that the generous financial aid at these colleges makes attending affordable–if not free.
 The awards include full scholarships to college summer programs, invitations to National College Admissions conferences, and more.

 SSF provides rent-free scholarship housing for qualified students demonstrating academic achievement (with a minimum 3.0 cumulative GPA), financial need (as identified on the FAFSA), and good character.
 With our scholarship, students save $10,000 - $12,000 per year.